 Why talk about this seasonal house plant?

 Araucaria can be grown from cuttings.
 I remember about 30 years ago a nursery in Hawaii where you could order a large 6-8 foot rooted plant and have it shipped directly to you.
 Today most plants are grown from seed.

-Most of the Norfolk pines grown for indoor use are grown out in full sun.
+Most of the Norfolk Pine trees grown indoors are grown out in full sun or very bright light.
 This produces a compact plant but has a tendency to be a little pale in color.
 Once plants reach their desired height they are moved into more shade or more bright indirect light to color up.

 A real upside to Norfolk island pine care is they do not have any real pest problems.
 But note that mealybugs do appear in white patches at times.